KamilSJaron/smudgeplot/README.md

 make
 ```

-This will, however, won't install the smudgeplot python package.
+This will not, however, install the smudgeplot python package.

-### Runing this version on Sacharomyces data
+## Example run on Saccharomyces data

 Requires ~2.1GB of space and `FastK` and `smudgeplot` installed.